 This catalogue contains descriptions and digitised images of material dating from the reigns of George III to William IV, including personal letters, diaries, account books and records of the Royal Household.

-State Papers Online offers original historical materials from high level international politics and diplomacy to the charges against a steward for poisoning a dozen or more people.
-The correspondence, reports, memoranda, and parliamentary drafts from ambassadors, civil servants and provincial administrators present a full picture of Britain from the period of Henry VIII to the reign of George III.
+State Papers Online offers a collection of original English historical government documents from the sixteenth to the eighteenth centuries.
+The papers feature the office archives and correspondence of the secretaries of state serving the Monarch as facsimile manuscript documents accessed directly or via the fully searchable Calendar entries (abstracts or transcriptions).
+The correspondence, reports, memoranda, and parliamentary drafts from ambassadors, civil servants and provincial administrators present a full picture of Britain from the period of Henry VIII to the reign of George III (1509–1782).
+Includes the collection, Royal Archive’s Stuart and Cumberland Papers.

 Witchcraft in Europe and America is a comprehensive collection offering a wide range of writings on the subject of witchcraft.
 As such, it affords scholars an invaluable opportunity to explore this intriguing historical phenomenon from a variety of perspectives.
 Included are many rare and fragile manuscripts containing eyewitness accounts and court records of the trials of witches, including harrowing original manuscript depositions taken from the victims in the torture chamber ...
 Spanning the 15th to 20th centuries, the majority of texts are in Latin, English and German